decebals/wicket-pivot/README.md

     or

     pivotModel.getField("MONEY").setAggregator(new Aggregator.Count());

+You can specify a custom converter (wicket IConverter) for a field

+    pivotModel.getField("SALES").setConverter(new DoubleConverter() {

+        private static final long serialVersionUID = 1L;

+        @Override
+        public NumberFormat getNumberFormat(Locale locale) {
+            NumberFormat format = super.getNumberFormat(locale);
+            format.setMinimumFractionDigits(2);

+            return format;
+        }

+    });

+If you don't set a coverter for a field then this field (the values) will be rendered with a converter supplied by wicket according to the field type.

-I you want to disply programmatically a grand total on rows and/or columns
+If you want to disply programmatically a grand total on rows and/or columns

     pivotModel.setShowGrandTotalForColumn(true);
     pivotModel.setShowGrandTotalForRow(true);